superduper-io/superduper/docs/concepts.rst

 ================

 Models and their outputs may be used in concert, to make the content of SuperDuperDB collections searchable.
-A **semantic index** is one or more models, which produce PyTorch vector or tensor outputs.
+A **semantic index** consists of one or more models, which produce PyTorch vector or tensor outputs.
 A semantic index may be leveraged using the ``Collection.find`` or ``Collection.find_one`` method, for finding matches based on the individual models which are registered with the semantic index.